EdoMGS/erp/docs/STUB_APPS.md

 This project has been pruned to a *minimal but functional* state to unblock new development.

 ## Overview
 Several legacy domains (projektiranje_app, skladiste, proizvodnja) previously contributed a large, interdependent migration graph that prevented forward migrations in active apps (prodaja, financije, ljudski_resursi, common).
 Rather than fully restoring deprecated schemas, we introduced **stub models** and **collapsed / edited migrations** so historical ForeignKey / ManyToMany references no longer block `makemigrations` or `migrate`.
+As of Aug 21 2025 the transient stub `projektiranje_app` has been fully removed (replaced conceptually by a future `projektiranje` app skeleton not yet activated).

 ## What Was Done
-- projektiranje_app reduced to a single model: `DesignTask` (stub) – all other models/forms/views/serializers removed.
+- (Removed) projektiranje_app: was temporarily reduced to a single `DesignTask` stub to repair migration chains; now deleted after stabilization.
 - skladiste reduced to empty placeholder models: `Artikl`, `Zona`, `Materijal`, `Primka`.
 - proizvodnja reduced to minimal placeholder models (`RadniNalog`, etc.) plus placeholder migrations 0002–0006 to satisfy downstream dependency chains.
 - Removed or edited migrations in `financije`, `ljudski_resursi`, `prodaja`, and `common` that referenced deleted legacy models (e.g. `CADDocument`, `Primka`, `RadniNalog`, proposal drawing M2M, self‐FK content_object, audit trail change_type fields).